 This is a great way to build a healthy strong garden bed using the materials you already have on the homestead.
 If you don’t have them, you can easily access most of the layers required for free or at a small fraction of what you would pay for tons of top soil.
 See the ideal Lasagne Garden Shopping list below.

 - Sawdust and fine wood chips

 - Dolmite Lime

 - Seaweed ** Secret Ingredient for West coast gardens!

 Our Experience with the Back to Eden Method

 At our suburb home before moving to the ranch we had a very small garden bed.
 It was my first attempt at planting a vegetable garden.
 We spent about $500 filling the raised bed with organic topsoil from the local nursery.

-Our lasagne garden on the ranch put that raised garden bed to shame.
+Our Back to Eden Garden on the ranch put that raised garden bed to shame.
 Yes it was larger, but the health of the vegetable plants was remarkably different.
 The yields were too much to handle at first, then we got smart with the harvest!